Academic Departments | LSCS Medical Radiology Technology Departments |

 Program Overview

-Lone Star College offers a two-year, Associate of Applied Science degree program in Medical Radiologic Technology.
-Students enrolled in the program receive classroom instructions (didactic education) at the college and clinical education experiences at affiliated hospitals and clinics.
-Radiography education is a competency-based education, which exposes the student to the underlying principles of radiologic sciences and varieties of hands-on learning experiences that enable the student to acquire knowledge; develop and enhance imaging skills; and successfully complete required clinical competencies and outcomes.
+Lone Star College - Montgomery offers a two-year Associate of Applied Science degree program in Medical Radiologic Technology.
+A prospective student must be 18 years or older to be admitted and enroll in the professional phase of the MRT program.
+Enrolled students receive classroom instructions (didactic education) at the college and clinical education experiences at affiliated hospitals and clinics.
+Radiography education is a competency-based education, which exposes the student to the underlying principles of radiologic sciences and varieties of hands-on learning experiences that enable the student to acquire knowledge, develop and enhance imaging skills, and successfully complete required clinical competencies and outcomes.

 Student learning outcomes in didactic education are assessed using combinations of unit tests, quizzes, research projects, term papers, classroom discussions, presentations, and final comprehensive examinations.
 Clinical education learning outcomes and skill development are assessed by way of clinical competency demonstrations and testing in program laboratories and at affiliated clinical education sites.
 Students receive letter grades in both didactic and clinical courses at the end of each semester, and they are required to achieve and maintain a grade of “C” (75%) or better in each course, in order to continue in the program and graduate.
 Program graduates are effectively prepared to pass the American Registry of Radiologic Technologists’ (ARRT) national certification/ credentialing examination at first attempt.